 Chondromalacia Patellae (Runner’s Knee)

-- Pain located at front of knee or under kneecap (especially when going up or down stairs)
+- Pain located at front of the knee or under the kneecap (especially when going up or down stairs)

-- Grinding or grating in knee during movement
+- Grinding or grating in the knee during movement

 - Swelling and tenderness in and around the knee

 There are nonsurgical and surgical treatment options available for chondromalacia patellae.
 Both treatment types are performed by our knee specialists at Orthopaedic Specialists.

 The cartilage behind the kneecap has a very rich blood supply and may heal following nonsurgical treatments such as R.I.C.E. (rest, ice, compression (cold packs), and elevation), avoiding aggravating activities, wearing a knee brace, taking anti-inflammatories, and/or physical therapy.
 Losing weight and regaining muscle balance (strengthening weak muscles and stretching tight, overused muscles) can be very effective in relieving the stresses placed on the kneecap.
 While nonsurgical treatment can relieve mild cases of the condition, surgery may be necessary if it continues to worsen.

 Diagnosis Using Knee Arthroscopy